Hello FSDB Families and Students,

 On Thursday, October 23, BMS World History students took a brisk field trip to the D&B Garden Center to extend their knowledge of agriculture through a concrete experience with gardening!
 Students previously studied the First Agricultural Revolution in class and how it led to the rise of permanent settlement, specialization, and civilization.
 At the Garden Center, after a brief review of agricultural origins, students were exposed to clearing land and planting crops.
 Students held uncooked Pigeon Peas, felt weeds and soil, and worked with strawberry plants to understand that food does not simply “appear” on dining tables.
 Students enjoyed interacting with one another and with Garden Center students and staff outside and exploring a different aspect of the FSDB campus.
 In addition to reviewing social studies content, students practiced Expanded Core Curriculum (ECC) skills of orientation and mobility, compensatory access, social interaction, independent living, career education, sensory efficiency, and self-determination.

-about 1 month ago, Laurie Wohl
+3 months ago, Laurie Wohl

 Mr. Ferguson and his class pose with Mr. Podlisney at the Garden Center around some plants.